-Lonnie Holley has been described as a poet, a con man, a prophet, a hustler, a visionary artist, and a shaman.
-The 64-year old Holley has overcome grinding poverty, Jim Crow, and a nightmare childhood to emerge as a creative powerhouse with an agenda to save the planet—Thumbs up for Mother Universe.
+The Lonnie Holley Story, a feature documentary in post-production.
+Lonnie Holley has been described as a poet, a prophet, a hustler, a visionary artist, and a shaman.
+The 67-year old Holley has overcome grinding poverty, Jim Crow, and a nightmare childhood to emerge as a creative powerhouse with an agenda to save the planet—Thumbs up for Mother Universe!

 Click here for the New York Times article.